 - Memorandum of Understanding between the EAO and the Oil and Gas Commission regarding Reviewable Projects

 - Agreements between B.C. and U.S. States with respect to environmental assessments

 - Additional agreements with other organizations

-Under the Environmental Assessment Act (the Act), two ministers are responsible for making the decision on whether or not to issue an Environmental Assessment Certificate for a project undergoing an environmental assessment.
-The first is the Minister of Environment.
-The other is the "responsible minister", who is the minister, through their Cabinet position, with responsibility for activities in a sector.
+Under the Environmental Assessment Act, 2002 (the Act), two ministers are responsible for making the decision on whether or not to issue an Environmental Assessment Certificate for a project undergoing an environmental assessment.
+The first is the Minister of Environment and Climate Change Strategy.
+The second is the "responsible minister", who is the minister through their cabinet position with responsibility for activities in a sector.

 An alternate responsible minister is designated for each of the categories for situations where the organization proposing to build a project is a government agency (for instance, a Crown corporation or a ministry) and the responsible minister is in charge of that government agency.